josh-everett01/vue_travel_tracker/README.md

 - See any pending trips
 - Be able to approve any pending trips
 - See any trips happening on today's date
-- Be able to search for a traveler and then approve or delete any trips for that traveler
+- Be able to click on "Agent Tools" to search for a traveler and then approve or delete any trips for that traveler

 ##### To approve a pending trip: